DanielG/ghc-mod/README.md

 ## Custom ghc-mod cradle

-To customize the package databases used by `ghc-mod`, put a file called `ghc-mod.cradle` beside the `.cabal` file with the following syntax:
+To customize the package databases used by `ghc-mod`, put a file called `ghc-mod.package-db-stack` beside the `.cabal` file with the following syntax:

 ```
 temp directory root